jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 temporarily pin that requirement to a specific version in your own dependencies.

-If you must install an extension into a development branch of JupyterLab, you have to graft it into the source tree of JupyterLab itself.
+If you must install a source extension into a development branch of JupyterLab, you have to graft it into the source tree of JupyterLab itself.
 This may be done using the command

 ::